 Maria Jose comes to UBC Sauder as a Ph.D.
 Candidate in Curriculum Studies from the UBC Faculty of Education.
 She has over two decades of experience developing curricula based on decolonized and Indigenous methodologies, focusing on the interests and needs of local Indigenous communities and elders.
 Maria Jose is a Two-Spirit Mestiz@ from Mexico, with mixed-race background: Lebanese, Basque, Spanish, English, French, and Indigenous from Guerrero State.
 She was born in Mexico City and raised in the traditional and unceded territory of the Mayan, in Quintana Roo, Mexico.
 She has been an uninvited visitor on xʷməθkʷəy̓əm (Musqueam), sel̓íl̓witulh (Tsleil-Waututh), and sḵwx̱wú7mesh (Squamish) traditional territories for over seven years now.

 Maria Jose is honored to be part of this team and to witness the essential journey UBC Sauder is undertaking through the inclusion of Indigenous perspectives.
 She believes that these perspectives will facilitate unique approaches to business education and research, ultimately helping to enrich and expand the positive impacts UBC Sauder offers to its communities.

-TLEF Engagement Assistant
+TLEF Research and Engagement Assistant